Skip to main content

 Using Quizzes in Course Grading

-If using Grading Criteria in your Course, Quizzes can be included to calculate the final grade a student receives.
+If using Grading Criteria in your Course, Quizzes can be included to calculate the final grade a learner receives.
 While editing or creating your Course, in the Grading & Certificates section, you can choose to get an average of all graded Modules or specific Modules that you choose

 For more details, check out Creating and Updating a Course

-Student Experience of a Quiz Module
+Learner Experience of a Quiz Module

 During the Quiz